 Bit of a mouthful that isn’t it?

-genes are what we call, in the
+these immunoglobulin genes are what we call, in the

-will have this DNA, just like you have genes for… all
+will have this DNA, just like you have genes for

-the different genes you have in all the
+all the different genes you have in all the

 different cells.
-And in all the cells in the body, they will be
+And in all the cells in the body,

-And it’s only once cells develop to become B-cells
+And it’s only when cells develop to become B-cells

 that these immunoglobulin genes recombine.